Mobile, Alabama: Colonial

-In 1763, the Treaty of Paris was signed, ending the Seven Years' War, which Britain won, defeating France.
-By this treaty, France ceded its territories east of the Mississippi River to Britain.
-This area was made a part of the expanded British West Florida colony.
+In 1763, Britain defeated France in the Seven Years' War.
+The Treaty of Paris ceded French territories east of the Mississippi River to Britain, including Mobile.
+The city became part of the expanded British West Florida colony.
 The British changed the name of Fort Condé to Fort Charlotte, after Queen Charlotte.

-The British were eager not to lose any useful inhabitants and promised religious tolerance to the French colonists; ultimately 112 French colonists remained in Mobile.
-The first permanent Jewish settlers came to Mobile in 1763 as a result of the new British rule and religious tolerance.
-Jews had not been allowed to officially reside in colonial French Louisiana due to the Code Noir, a decree passed by France's King Louis XIV in 1685 that forbade the exercise of any religion other than Roman Catholicism, and ordered all Jews out of France's colonies.
-Most of these colonial-era Jews in Mobile were merchants and traders from Sephardic Jewish communities in Savannah, Georgia and Charleston, South Carolina; they added to the commercial development of Mobile.
-In 1766 the total population was estimated to be 860, though the town's borders were smaller than during the French colonial period.
+The British promised religious tolerance to the French colonists, and 112 French colonists remained in Mobile.
+The first permanent Jewish settlers came to Mobile in 1763 as a result of the new British rule and religious tolerance; Jews were not allowed to officially reside in colonial French Louisiana due to the Code Noir.
+Most colonial-era Jews in Mobile were merchants and traders from Sephardic Jewish communities in Savannah, Georgia and Charleston, South Carolina.
+By 1766, the town's population was estimated to be 860 people, although the borders were smaller than during the French colonial period.
 During the American Revolutionary War, West Florida and Mobile became a refuge for loyalists fleeing the other colonies.

-While the British were dealing with their rebellious colonists along the Atlantic coast, the Spanish entered the war in 1779 as an ally of France.
-They took the opportunity to order Bernardo de Galvez, Governor of Louisiana, on an expedition east to retake West Florida.
-He captured Mobile during the Battle of Fort Charlotte in 1780, as part of this campaign.
+While the British were fighting rebellious colonists along the Atlantic coast, the Spanish entered the war in 1779.
 The Spanish wished to eliminate any British threat to their Louisiana colony west of the Mississippi River, which they had received from France in the 1763 Treaty of Paris.
+Bernardo de Galvez, the Spanish Governor of Louisiana, captured Mobile during the Battle of Fort Charlotte in 1780.
 Their actions were condoned by the revolting American colonies, partially evidenced by the presence of Oliver Pollack, representative of the American Continental Congress.
 Due to strong trade ties, many residents of Mobile and West Florida remained loyal to the British Crown.
 The Spanish renamed the fort as Fortaleza Carlota, and held Mobile as a part of Spanish West Florida until 1813, when it was seized by United States General James Wilkinson during the War of 1812.